 Child and Youth Studies: Technology and Youth

-In the 21st century, learning can happen at any place, any time.
-It signals a growing need for professionals who are able to create learning experiences that span the multiple, often technology-mediated, contexts in which people interact, learn and work.
+Develop the skills to create learning experiences that span the multiple, often technology-mediated, contexts in which people interact, learn and work.

 - Technology, Education, and Communities

 - Technological Interventions in Education and Communities

 - Introduction to Developing Educational Websites and Videography

 science and technology centers, zoos, and other public educational organizations

 through a post-baccalaureate or graduate-level teacher licensure programs